roxanneypr/LolCode-interpreter/Readme.md

 This will launch the LOL Code Interpreter GUI.
 From there, you can open LOL Code files, edit the code, and execute it using the provided controls.

-Make sure to replace "yourusername" with your actual GitHub username and adjust other details based on your project's structure.

 ## Using the GUI

 Once the GUI is open, you can:

-- **Open a LOL Code File:** Click on the "Open" button to select a LOL Code file using the file dialog.
+- **Open a LOL Code File:** Click on the "Select File" button to select a LOL Code file using the file dialog.

 - **Edit Code:** Directly edit the LOL Code in the text editor.